Category: Trip-planning

 • Loreto: Small, charming town with good hotels.
 The Loreto Bay area has newer resorts.

-• La Paz: The most complete city on the peninsula south of Ensenada.
+• La Paz: Most complete city on the peninsula south of Ensenada.
 Good hotels, excellent restaurants, full services.

 • East Cape: Remote fishing camps and small boutique hotels.
-Van Wormer Resorts operates several properties in the area.
+Van Wormer Resorts operates several properties.

-• Cabo San Lucas: Full resort infrastructure — everything from budget to ultra-luxury.
+• Cabo San Lucas: Full resort infrastructure — budget to ultra-luxury.
 Book well ahead in peak season.

 Frequently Asked Questions